adirathodd/AAPL-Sentiment-Analysis/README.md

-# Stock Price Prediction with Sentiment Analysis and Technical Indicators
+# Apple Stock Price Prediction with Sentiment Analysis

 This project combines sentiment analysis of news headlines with technical analysis indicators to predict stock prices using a deep learning model.
 The project leverages LSTM layers for time-series forecasting and uses a variety of techniques to enhance prediction accuracy.